 Migrating from VitePress to docmd

-VitePress is a fast Vue-powered SSG framework.
-Like VitePress, docmd is exceptionally fast, but it achieves this by shipping absolutely zero JavaScript framework logic to the client (no Vue hydration overhead).
+VitePress is a fast Vue-powered SSG framework. docmd is equally fast, but it ships zero JavaScript framework logic to the client.
+This eliminates Vue hydration overhead.

 Step 1: Run the Migration Engine